astronomer/docs/learn/airflow-openlineage.md

 tags: [Lineage]
 ---

 [Data lineage](https://en.wikipedia.org/wiki/Data_lineage) is the concept of tracking and visualizing data from its origin to wherever it flows and is consumed downstream.
-Lineage is growing in importance as companies must rely on increasingly complex data ecosystems for making business-critical decisions.
+Lineage is growing in importance as companies must rely on increasingly complex data ecosystems to make business-critical decisions.
 Data lineage can help with everything from understanding your data sources, to troubleshooting job failures, to managing PII, to ensuring compliance with data regulations.

 It follows that data lineage has a natural integration with Apache Airflow.
 Airflow is often used as a one-stop-shop orchestrator for an organization’s data pipelines, which makes it an ideal platform for integrating data lineage to understand the movement of and interactions within your data.